mme/ddbmodel/README.md

 defmodule YourModel do

   # specify the DynamoDB key column (default is :hash).
-  use ExDynamoDBModel, key: :id
+  use DDBModel :id

   # if you have a table with hash key and range, pass a tuple
-  use ExDynamoDBModel, key: {:id, :timestamp}
+  use DDBModel {:id, :timestamp}

   # optionally set a custom table name. default is the model name
-  use ExDynamoDBModel, table_name: "your_dynamo_table"
+  use DDBModel table_name: "your_dynamo_table"

 end
 ```